ptimoner/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 adding map elements.
 First, let us add a title.

 #.
-Click on the |label| :sup:`Add Label` button
+Clique no botão |label| :sup:`Add Label`
 #.
-Click on the page, above the map, accept the suggested values in
+Clique na página, acima do mapa, aceite os valores sugeridos na caixa
-   the :guilabel:`New Item Properties` dialog, and a label will appear at the top of the map.
+   de diálogo :guilabel:`New Item Properties`, e uma etiqueta aparecerá no topo do mapa.
 #.
 Resize it and place it in the top center of the page.
    It can be resized and moved in the same way that you resized and moved the map.